docker/docs/content/manuals/docker-hub/image-library/catalogs.md

   demos provide a hands-on way to explore AI tools and frameworks, making it easier to understand how they can be integrated into real-world applications.
-- Models: Pre-trained AI models for tasks like text generation, natural language processing (NLP), and conversational AI.
+- Models: Pre-trained AI models for tasks like text generation, Natural Language Processing (NLP), and conversational AI.
 These models provide a foundation for
   AI applications without requiring developers to train models from scratch.
-- Applications and end-to-end platforms: Comprehensive platforms and tools that simplify AI application development, including low-code solutions and frameworks for building multi-agent and retrieval-augmented generation (RAG) applications.
+- Applications and end-to-end platforms: Comprehensive platforms and tools that simplify AI application development, including low-code solutions and frameworks for building multi-agent and Retrieval-Augmented Generation (RAG) applications.
 - Model deployment and serving: Tools and frameworks that enable developers to efficiently deploy and serve AI models in production environments.
 These resources include pre-configured stacks for GPUs and other specialized hardware, ensuring performance at scale.
-- Orchestration: Solutions for managing complex AI workflows, such as workflow engines, large language model (LLM) application frameworks, and lifecycle management tools, to help streamline development and operations.
+- Orchestration: Solutions for managing complex AI workflows, such as workflow engines, Large Language Model (LLM) application frameworks, and lifecycle management tools, to help streamline development and operations.
 - Machine learning frameworks: Popular frameworks like TensorFlow and PyTorch that provide the building blocks for creating, training, and fine-tuning